A SHORT BIOGRAPHY OF KING CANUTE

 By Tim Lambert

 Canute was a great king of the 11th century.
 He was probably born in the early 990s (the exact date is not known).
-His father was King Swein of Denmark.
+His father was King Sweyn of Denmark.
 Its believed his mother was Polish.

-In 1013 his father, the Danish king Swein invaded England.
+In 1013 his father, the Danish king Sweyn invaded England.
 His fleet sailed up the Humber and along the Trent and the people of northern England welcomed him.
 Swein marched south and captured more and more of England so King Ethelred fled abroad.
 The English accepted Swein as king but he died in February 1014.

 Some of the English invited Ethelred back.
 When he arrived the Danes, led by Canute, withdrew.
 However they were soon back.
 In 1015 Swein’s son Canute or Cnut led an expedition to England.
 They landed at Poole Harbour and occupied southern England.
 Ethelred finally died in April 1016.